marmikshah/rusty-vision/README.md

 A basic image processing and manipulation library with the aim to provide OpenCV like functions in Rust.

-:bangbang: **NOTE: This is purely experimental and is not intended to be used in production.**
+:construction: **NOTE: Since the repo is still in very early phase, please expect breaking changes with new releases.**

 ## Features